DiscordBM/DiscordBM/README.md

 ```
 See the [GatewayConnection tests](https://github.com/MahdiBM/DiscordBM/blob/main/Tests/IntegrationTests/GatwayConnection.swift) or [Vapor community's Penny bot](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/Bot.swift) for real-world examples.

+> **Warning**
+> In a production app, you should use environment variables to load your Bot Token, instead of hard-coding it.
+> App ID is public so no need to worry about that.

 ### Initializing a Gateway Manager With Vapor
 <details>
   <summary> Click to expand </summary>